 To survive, thrive, and live gracefully in this world, we need a bit of both worldly and spiritual wisdom.
 Just having worldly wisdom may help you acquire material wealth and fame, but it doesn’t mean you’ll have peace and bliss.
 And having spiritual wisdom alone may mean you know right from wrong, moral from immoral, but it doesn’t guarantee a materially comfortable life.
-So how to go about then?
+So, how to go about it then?
 Two guiding principles or realizations can help you.

 With the objective to help you understand my perspective, allow me to classify wisdom into two categories: spiritual and worldly.
 In this post, I’ll sum up, in one sentence each, the essence of such wisdom.
-These are the two ultimate realizations, the most exceptional guiding principles.
+These are two ultimate realizations, the most exceptional guiding principles.
 So, what are they?

 I once read an anecdote in a book called Jewish Wisdom by Rabbi Joseph Telushkin.
 As follows: